All About Pepper Mills

 Size

-Somehow I ended up with one of those big 14 inch mills that you see in fancy restaurants that the waiter brings over to season your salad.
-It looks great in a restaurant but its too heavy, awkward to use, and can only sit on my kitchen counter or in the broom closet.
+Somehow I ended up with one of those big 14-inch mills that you see in fancy restaurants that the waiter brings over to season your salad.
+It looks great in a restaurant but is too heavy, awkward to use, and can only sit on my kitchen counter or in the broom closet.

 It's just too big.
-I also have a little tiny 2 ½ inch one that I can use when traveling but I always forget to bring it with me.
+I also have a tiny 2 ½ inch one that I can use when traveling, but I always forget to bring it.

 Price

 A good pepper mill isn't cheap.
 They start at $20 and can go up to $45 and if you want a work of art, you are looking at $100 to $200.
-The good news is there are great mills out there for $20 bucks but there are as many poorly made models at $40.
+The good news is there are great mills out there for $20 bucks, but there are fewer poorly made models at $40.

-So don't think if you spend a lot of money you are going to get a great mill.
-Do your homework and read reviews on the Internet and in cooking magazines.
+So don't think you will get a great mill if you spend a lot of money.
+Instead, do your homework and read reviews online and in cooking magazines.

 onlinesources: Pepper Mills

-There are lots of sources for purchasing quality Kitchen Gadgets and Housewares including whisks, spoons, measuring devices and all the fun gadgets we home cooks have come to love.
+There are many sources for purchasing quality Kitchen Gadgets and Housewares, including whisks, spoons, measuring devices, and all the fun gadgets we home cooks have come to love.

-I suggest you check out your local department stores and kitchen supply shops but if you're looking for a wide selection of products and prices, you may want to check out Amazon.com where I buy many of my favorite pieces of cookware.
+I suggest you check out your local department stores and kitchen supply shops, but if you're looking for a wide selection of products and prices, you may want to check out Amazon.com, where I buy many of my favorite cookware pieces.

-- Started out in the book business but now they sell just about everything.
-Good prices, ok service, these are the folks many of have done business with and feel comfortable with.
+- Started in the book business, but now they sell almost everything.
+Reasonable prices and ok service are the folks many of us have done business with and feel comfortable with.

 Greg